btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 [Lapps](https://blockstream.com/2018/03/29/blockstreams-week-of-lapps-ends/) are applications built on top of the [Lightning Charge](https://blockstream.com/2018/01/16/lightning-charge/), a complimentary package that allows users and developers to easier use and develop on top of CLN.
 If you decided to use CLN, you can easily connect your BTCPay to any of the Lapps.

-BTCPay exposes all the necessary information required to **connect your internal BTCPay CLN node to a Lightning Network App**.
+BTCPay Server exposes all the necessary information required to **connect your internal BTCPay CLN node to a Lightning Network App**.
 Go to Server Settings > Services > Lightning charge server > See information > Credentials.

 Below are videos that showcase how to connect some of the lapps to your BTCPay.